Lyttle v. United States: Deportation

 After completing his assault sentence in October 2008, Lyttle was transferred to Stewart Detention Center near Lumpkin, Georgia, the largest immigration detention facility and private prison in the United States.
 The facility, operated by CoreCivic Inc. (formerly the Corrections Corporation of America), housed 1,752 beds and was criticized for poor conditions including inadequate healthcare, unsanitary conditions, and alleged guard abuse.
 During his detention at Stewart, Lyttle was not allowed to receive visitors.
 He was held at this facility for 53 days.

 ICE proceeded with deportation despite multiple inconsistencies in his case.
 His fingerprint records in FBI databases confirmed his U.S. citizenship and valid Social Security number, and no connection was found between Lyttle and the alias "Jose Thomas".
 However, ICE officials appeared to selectively use information that supported deportation while disregarding evidence of his citizenship.
 A 2003 felony assault conviction under his real name was included in his deportation order, while his documented U.S. citizenship status was ignored.
 Despite consistently signing documents as "Mark Lyttle", he was processed for deportation under the false name Jose Thomas.
 He was forced to sign a statement admitting to being an illegal immigrant and had to defend himself in court without legal representation.
 Lyttle was then wrongfully deported to Mexico by Immigration Judge William Cassidy during a mass deportation hearing in 2008.
 Despite allegedly telling Cassidy twice about his U.S. citizenship, Lyttle was deported to Mexico.

 According to American Civil Liberties Union (ACLU) documentation, he was forced to cross the Mexican border with only $3 in his possession, wearing a prison jumpsuit, and without identification or passport.
 Lyttle then wandered through multiple Central American countries including Mexico, Honduras, Nicaragua, and Guatemala for a total of 125 days.
 During this time, he experienced homelessness, abuse, and was even imprisoned in Honduras.

-His situation was only resolved when a U.S. consular officer in Guatemala investigated his claims of citizenship by contacting Lyttle's brother, who served in the U.S. military and confirmed his citizenship.
+His situation was only addressed when a U.S. consular officer in Guatemala investigated his claims of citizenship by contacting Lyttle's brother, who served in the U.S. military and confirmed his citizenship.
 Lyttle was ultimately able to return to the United States.
 However, upon arrival at Atlanta airport in April 2009, ICE officials detained him for an additional six days and attempted to deport him again.
 The case was only resolved through intervention from his family and legal counsel.
 The Department of Homeland Security ultimately terminated deportation proceedings on April 28, 2009, acknowledging his U.S. citizenship.

 Lyttle's case gained significant attention in a lawsuit filed by the American Civil Liberties Union.
 Lyttle sued the federal government for racial discrimination and constitutional rights violations.
 Lyttle received a $175,000 settlement from the federal government after a federal district court in Georgia ruled in his favor in 2012.